Robert Dewar: Software contributions

 While at the IIT, Dewar created the original SPITBOL compiler, with Ken Belcher in 1971, and Macro SPITBOL, with Tony McCann in 1974.
 These implementations of SNOBOL4, which quickly gained widespread popularity, are still being used today.
 In the 1980s, he was a principal author of the Realia COBOL compiler for the IBM PC, today marketed by Computer Associates, and still widely used in commercial environments.

 Dewar became involved with the language Ada from its early days as a Distinguished Reviewer of the Ada 1983 design proposed by Jean Ichbiah that was selected by the United States Department of Defense (US DoD).
 He was codirector, with Edmond Schonberg, of the team at NYU that produced Ada/Ed, an interpreter for Ada 83 written in SETL and the first Ada implementation to pass the strenuous ACVC validation suite, mandated for being allowed to use the trademarked name Ada.

 Dewar and Schonberg went on to produce GNAT, a free software compiler for Ada that forms part of the GNU Compiler Collection (GCC).
 Dewar also participated in the SETL project at NYU, and co-authored the handbook Programming With Sets: An Introduction to SETL.
 He influenced the design of the language ABC, in particular its SETL-style high-level data types, such as associative arrays.
 Guido van Rossum, the author of the language Python, wrote that the use of the colon in Python is due to Dewar's wife.

 Personal life

-He was married to Karin Dewar, née Anderson (died 2013), and had two children, Jenny (born 1965) and Keith (born 1969), and two grandchildren.
-Dewar was known as an engaging and witty conversationalist.
+He was married to Karin Dewar, née Anderson (died 2013), and had two children, Jenny and Keith, and two grandchildren.

 Dewar played the bassoon, recorder, and other musical instruments and enjoyed singing.
 He was an enthusiastic and valued member and benefactor of the Village Light Opera Group (VLOG) for 35 years, serving them in many capacities, from producer and president to music director, and on stage from Harem Guard to the title role in Gilbert and Sullivan's The Mikado.
 VLOG's Dewar Center for the Performing Arts was named in recognition of Robert and Karin Dewar's contributions.
 He was also a member of the North American Heckelphone Society and performed with other groups until only months before his death.

 He died of cancer at age 70 at his home in Bennington, Vermont.